Radio 4's Today programme temporarily drops off air

 - Published

-Radio 4's Today programme temporarily dropped off air on Monday morning when an alarm told people to leave the building.
+Radio 4's Today programme temporarily dropped off air on Monday morning when a fire alarm told people to leave the building just after 07:30 GMT.

 Before the broadcast went silent, a voice could be heard announcing: "Please leave the building immediately by the nearest exit."

-Broadcaster Nick Robinson tweeted to confirm staff were back in the studio.
+Broadcaster Nick Robinson tweeted to confirm staff were back in the studio, shortly before 08:00.

 Well that was interesting.
 Emergency over.
 If there was one …we’re now back in the studio @BBCr4today pic.twitter.com/BLhZJwXMFp— Nick Robinson (@bbcnickrobinson) November 29, 2021

-The BBC Sounds website has been displaying a warning saying: "Sorry, we're having some trouble loading our live shows.
+The station then played pre-recorded interviews and pointed listeners towards content on BBC Sounds, while its website displayed a warning message saying: "Sorry, we're having some trouble loading our live shows.
 Come back soon to try again."

+The show returned at 07.55, after around 20 minutes off air, with Robinson's colleague Martha Kearney declaring: "Alarm over".

+"Despite that noise you may have heard saying there was an emergency, as far as we can tell there wasn't actually an emergency," added Robinson.

 The BBC has been asked for a comment.